Exterior view of light-frame low-rise modular Full Day Kindergarten Classroom showing hybrid wood and metal exterior on finished modular unit

 Millwork

-With a tight schedule and sudden demand for kindergarten spaces, a BC company responded to the BC government’s call for classroom structures with wood-based modular classrooms.
+With a tight schedule and sudden demand for kindergarten spaces, a British Columbia (B.C.) company responded to the B.C. government’s call for classroom structures with wood-based modular classrooms.

 Solid, safe, and comfortable